 - “Our hope is that there will be more methane-sats that will fly, but it’s also our hope that they are not going to be philanthropically funded,” he said.

 • February 20, 2020: Ball Aerospace successfully completed the PDR (Preliminary Design Review) of the advanced spectrometer instrument for the MethaneSAT Flight System, a 350 kg satellite that will locate and measure methane emissions around the globe.
 With the completion of PDR, Ball will proceed with the critical design phase.
 13)

-- MethaneSAT is expected to be launched in 2022 by MethaneSAT LLC, a subsidiary of Environmental Defense Fund (EDF).
-The non-profit is dedicated to creating innovative science-based solutions to critical environment challenges, including anthropogenic methane emissions, a significant contributor to global climate change.
+- MethaneSAT is expected to be launched in 2022 by MethaneSAT LLC, a subsidiary of the Environmental Defense Fund (EDF).
+The non-profit is dedicated to creating innovative science-based solutions to critical environmental challenges, including anthropogenic methane emissions, a significant contributor to global climate change.

 - Two extremely sensitive spectrometers sit at the heart of the Ball-designed instrument that will measure a narrow part of the shortwave infrared spectrum where methane absorbs light, allowing it to detect concentrations as low as two parts per billion.
 In addition to the MethaneSAT instrument, Ball Aerospace is providing flight systems integration and testing, launch support, and commissioning services.

-• November 7, 2019: New Zealand has joined its first official space mission as a country to combat climate change and the mission control center will be located in New Zealand.
+• November 7, 2019: New Zealand has joined its first official space mission as a country to combat climate change and the mission control centre will be located in New Zealand.
 14)